iturdikulov/notes/anxiety.md

 can worry about them, but ==I need sort of "green light" to start solving them==.
 - I'm reducing my troubles by solving things which ==I can solve==.
-- Calendar can reduce my troubles by ==reminding== me of things which I can solve.
+- Calendar and deadlines can reduce my troubles by ==reminding== me of things which I can solve.
+If I can't do something, I inform someone if it's required or would be nice.